SamvitF369/CCR_Project/README.md

 Before running locally, update the PostgreSQL password in configuration.py.

-Do not upload a real database password to GitHub.

 2. Data Generation
 data_generation.py creates realistic synthetic Indian institutional counterparty and derivatives exposure data.